Prof. Karan Jani

 That question has taken him a long way from his home: first to the Pennsylvania State University, where he earned Bachelor of Science degrees in Astronomy-Astrophysics and in Physics, with a minor in Mathematics, then to Georgia Institute of Technology, where he earned his Ph.D. in Physics.
 Along the way, he held research positions at the Max Planck Institute for Gravitational Physics, Perimeter Institute for Theoretical Physics, Caltech-LIGO, and Yale Astronomy.
-Now, he is at Vanderbilt University, where he holds the endowed position of Cornelius Vanderbilt Dean’s Faculty Fellow in Astrophysics, and holds professor appointments in Physics & Astronomy, Electrical & Computer Engineering and Communication of Science & Technology.
+Now, he is at Vanderbilt University, where he holds the endowed position of Cornelius Vanderbilt Dean’s Faculty Fellow in Astrophysics, and holds faculty appointments in Physics & Astronomy, Electrical & Computer Engineering and Communication of Science & Technology.
 He serves as the founding Director of Vanderbilt Lunar Labs Initiative.

 For over a decade, Karan’s research has been at the forefront of gravitational waves — a new frontier in humanity’s understanding of the universe and the fundamental laws that govern it.
 Karan shared the Special Breakthrough Prize in Fundamental Physics with the LIGO discovery team and was named US's Top 30 Scientists Under 30 by Forbes.
 Research pioneered by Dr. Jani has been featured on the cover page of Nature Astronomy, showcased at the National Science Foundation, and profiled by international media outlets.
 One of his most notable moments is being invited by the Prime Minister of India to discuss expanding gravitational-wave research in India.